syncfusion-content/java-file-format-docs/java-file-formats/word-library/faq.md

 {% tabs %}

-{% highlight c# %}
+{% highlight JAVA %}
-//Opens an existing Word document
+//Open an existing Word document.
 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);
-//Gets a flag which denotes whether the Word document has track changes bool hasChanges = document.HasChanges;
+//Get a flag which denotes whether the Word document has track changes. boolean hasChanges = document.getHasChanges();
-//When the document has track changes, accepts all changes if (hasChanges)
+//When the document has track changes, accepts all changes. if (hasChanges)
-	document.Revisions.AcceptAll();
+	document.getRevisions().acceptAll();
-//Saves and closes the document document.Save("Sample.docx", FormatType.Docx);
+//Save and close the document. document.save("Sample.docx", FormatType.Docx);
-document.Close();
+document.close();
 {% endhighlight %}

 {% endtabs %}